By Doug Hudgeon

-Good management accounts are different from good financial accounting in that management accounts in a cost reduction initiative are concerned with real money out the door right now whereas financial accounts are often reporting on expenditure decisions made years ago (depreciation).
+Good supervision accounts are different from good financial accounting in that Effective Cost Management Reports accounts in a cost reduction initiative are concerned with real money out the door right now whereas financial accounts are often reporting on expenditure decisions made years ago (depreciation).

 I’ve prepared a sample data set that I’ll use for the upcoming series of posts.

-The management accounts are from the fictional company ABC Services who provide software and consulting in the facilities management sector.
+The Effective Cost Management Reports accounts are from the fictional company ABC Services who provide software and consulting in the facilities management sector.

 They have one office in Sydney and another in Melbourne and the bulk of their revenue comes from the sale of asset management software but have an active consulting arm.

-They kicked off a cost management initiative in November 2010.
+They kicked off a Management initiative in November 2010.